srl-labs/containerlab/docs/manual/nodes.md

-Nodes configuration is one of pillars of containerlab.
-By exposing nodes configuration we allow users to create flexible and customizable labs.
+Node object is one of the pillars of containerlab.
+Essentially, it is nodes and links what constitute the lab topology.
+To let users build flexible and customizable labs the nodes are meant to be configurable.

-The node configuration **may** consist of the following fields that we explain in details below.
-The only mandatory node's configuration field is `kind`.
+The node configuration is part of the [topology definition file](topo-def-file.md) and **may** consist of the following fields that we explain in details below.

 ```yaml
 # part of topology definition file